asdeev/file-downloader/README.md

 `style-lint`: Runs stylelint on the specified directory without emitting (used during deployment)

-`test`: Opens Cypress for testing the application
+`test`: Runs Jest for testing the application

 ## Base application